thunderbird/webext-docs/changes/esr78.rst

 * Content script functions can now operate on a compose window "tab" in the same way they do on a content tab in Thunderbird or Firefox.
 (Despite the fact they don't have tabs, compose windows have one tab object under the :doc:`/tabs` API.)
-This requires the "compose" permission.
+This requires the :permission:`compose` permission.

   Here are some basic examples.
 See `the MDN documentation`__ for a more in-depth explanation.